MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/enable-usage-analytics.md

 To enable the content pack, you have to be either a **global administrator**, **report reader**, **Exchange administrator**, **Skype for Business administrator**, or **SharePoint administrator**.

-See [Office 365 admin roles](../add-users/about-admin-roles.md) for more information.
+See [About admin roles](../add-users/about-admin-roles.md) for more information.

 1. In the admin center, go to the **Reports** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2074756" target="_blank">Usage</a> page.